vcapilladeveloper/WhereIsTheMeteor/README.md

 - For persistent data I used CoreData.
 - The Arq Patter that I used is MVVM-C. Form the Clean I only use the repository layer.
-- For the map I use the native MapKit
+- For the map I use the native MapKit.
 - In the BuildSettings I create 2 User-Defined settings, one for the App Token and the other for the base URL.

 ### First View